World Elder Abuse Awareness Day

 Various activities and events are held across Australia to observe World Elder Abuse Awareness Day.
 Communities, organizations, and individuals participate in forums, conferences, seminars, and workshops to learn about the issue and share best practices for prevention and response.
 Public facilities and landmarks may be illuminated in purple – the official colour of the campaign – to show support and raise awareness.
 In addition, the media play a crucial role in disseminating information to the public, covering stories on elder abuse and reporting on local activities.
 In Australia, World Elder Abuse Awareness Day is observed every year on June 15th.

-Facts about World Elder Abuse Awareness Day
+Top 10 Facts for 2026 World Elder Abuse Awareness Day in Australia

 Top things to do in Australia for this observance